 Young people with ADHD, as well as attachment and mental health disorder benefit greatly from the therapeutic nature of the farm.
 All of the young people in Woodend Farm present as high risk, are exceptionally vulnerable and are in need of the greater protection available at the service.

 Individuals experiencing issues of anxiety and trauma as well as resulting social and emotional behaviours are assisted to learn through direct experiences, with physical activity viewed as being a key element of farm life.

 The family environment, routines and strategies are in line with what works best for individual young people and staff ratios reflect the needs of the young people, offering 1:1 and 2:1 support, and include a 24 hour waking service.

 Assessment and Planning

 Woodend Farm facilitates robust internal assessment, taking full account of the SHANARRI model, and also ensures young people access relevant external agency assessment, such as Child and Adolescent Mental Health services (CAMHS) as required.
-On the basis of this careful assessment, including risk assessment, and existing plans Gateway staff, along with representatives from the placing authority and parents/carers and the young person, agree suitably challenging outcomes.
-Care Staff and education staff work closely together to agree shared needs, consistent strategies and approaches, mindful of the unique residential setting which provide personalised learning opportunities.
+On the basis of this careful assessment, including risk assessment, and existing plans, Care Staff and education staff work closely together to agree shared needs, consistent strategies and approaches, mindful of the unique residential setting which provide personalised learning opportunities.